runemalm/OpenDDD.NET/docs/gettingstarted.rst

 ################
-Project Template
+Create a project
 ################

-The easiest way to get started with your bounded context is using the project template.
+The easiest way to get started with your bounded context is using the ``project template``.

 By using the template, you will get the boilerplate code for free, which makes sure you create all configuration files and bootup code correctly.